← All posts

 Cold calling is dying as a primary seller lead strategy.
 Answer rates have fallen below 5%, spam filters block most calls, and agents relying on it are fighting over the same exhausted prospect lists.
 The agents consistently winning listings today have shifted to inbound: they create value first, let homeowners self-identify as potential sellers, and only pick up the phone once someone has already raised their hand.

 Here are five proven inbound strategies for generating seller leads without making a single cold call.
 Each one can be set up once and run on autopilot.
+If you want the full list, see our 7 seller lead generation strategies guide.

 Why seller leads are more valuable than buyer leads